Neighborhood Watch (White Collar): Production

 It was first reported on June 30, 2011 that Joe Manganiello would appear in an episode of White Collar as an ex-con and the Burkes' new neighbor at some point during the second half of the season.
 A day after Manganiello's casting was announced, it was reported that Will Chase would appear in an episode with Manganiello as Connor Bailey, another ex-con.
 On July 11, 2011, series creator Jeff Eastin announced via Twitter that Andrew McCarthy would direct the episode.
 It was his first directing credit, though he had previously portrayed Vincent Adler during the second season.

 "Neighborhood Watch" was written by Jeff F. King, his first writing credit after directing "Power Play" in the second season.
 Eastin has acknowledged that the episode contains various themes from Alfred Hitchcock's Rear Window, and that the idea had been in development for multiple seasons; many reviewers mentioned the theme as well.
 Tiffani Thiessen announced on July 26, 2011 that production had recently wrapped on the episode.
 On August 26, 2011, USA Network announced simultaneously with the fourth season renewal that Lola Glaudini would appear in the series; she ultimately appeared in "Neighborhood Watch" as Rebecca Ryan.

 Reception

 Ratings

 The initial broadcast of "Neighborhood Watch" was viewed by 3.042 million viewers, which at the time was the second-lowest of the series.
 It received 1.0 million viewers in the 18–49 demographic, down by approximately 0.1 million viewers from the previous week.
-The episode ranked eleventh overall in the 18–49 demographic for the night and finished fifth in its timeslot, after Teen Mom 2, Tosh.0, The Game, and Justified.
+The episode ranked eleventh overall in the 18–49 demographic for the night and finished fifth in its time slot, after Teen Mom 2, Tosh.0, The Game, and Justified.